Pillar 3 Disclosure

 - Pillar 3 requires companies to develop a set of disclosures which will allow market participants to assess key information about its underlying risks, risk management controls and capital position.
 These disclosures are seen as complimentary to Pillar 1 and Pillar 2.

-Rule 11 of BIPRU sets out the provisions for Pillar 3 disclosure.
+Formerly, Rule 11 of BIPRU set out the provisions for Pillar 3 disclosure.
 The rules provide that companies may omit one or more of the required disclosures if such omission is regarded as immaterial.
 Information is considered material if its omission or misstatement could change or influence the decision of a user relying on the information.
 In addition, companies may also omit one or more of the required disclosures where such information is regarded as proprietary or confidential.
-The Firm believes that the disclosure of this document meets its obligation with respect to Pillar 3.
+The Firm believes that the disclosure of this document meets the disclosure obligation with respect to Pillar 3.

-Sona is incorporated in the UK and is authorised and regulated by the FCA as a Full Scope Alternative Investment Fund Manager and is categorized by the FCA for prudential regulatory purposes both as a Collective Portfolio Management Firm (“CPMI”) and a BIPRU firm.
+Sona is incorporated in the UK and is authorised and regulated by the FCA as a Full Scope Alternative Investment Fund Manager and is categorized by the FCA for prudential regulatory purposes both as a Collective Portfolio Management Firm (“CPMI”) and formerly a BIPRU firm and from 1st January 2022, a SNI MIFIDPRU Investment Firm.

 The Governing Body of Firm has the daily management and oversight responsibility.
 It generally meets quarterly and is composed of: